ICMP and DDoS Attacks: A Medical Center Case Study

 the social and technical vulnerabilities in the network architecture of

-the XYZ Hospital that would include Network vulnerability, Server
+the St. Gabriel medical center that would include Network vulnerability, Server

-vulnerability, Social - cultural vulnerability of hospital staff.
+vulnerability, Social - cultural vulnerability of staff as described below.

 1.